openkruise/openkruise.io/versioned_docs/version-v1.0/installation.md

 Usually k3s has the different runtime path from the default `/var/run`.
 So you have to set `daemon.socketLocation` to the real runtime socket path on your k3s node (e.g. `/run/k3s` or `/var/run/k3s/`).

+### Installation parameters for AWS EKS

+When using a custom CNI (such as Weave or Calico) on EKS, the webhook cannot be reached by default.
+This happens because the control plane cannot be configured to run on a custom CNI on EKS, so the CNIs differ between control plane and worker nodes.

+To address this, the webhook can be run in the host network so it can be reached, by setting `--set manager.hostNetwork=true` when use helm install or upgrade.

 ## Uninstall

 Note that this will lead to all resources created by Kruise, including webhook configurations, services, namespace, CRDs, CR instances and Pods managed by Kruise controller, to be deleted!